St. George, Missouri: Sexual harassment allegations

 In 2000, St. George Police Chief Scott Uhrig, while serving as an Arnold, Missouri patrol officer, was accused of sexually harassing a 17-year-old girl during a traffic stop.
 The State Administrative Hearing Commission found that Scott Uhrig called the teenager "beautiful, hot and tempting".
 Uhrig also allegedly asked the teen to come to his car for sex.
 Although Uhrig maintained his innocence, the Commission believed Uhrig acted illegally.
 They said his unwarranted sexual advances showed he could not enforce the law and were cause for discipline.
 Uhrig was suspended without pay and put on probation.
 Several years later, he took the helm at the St. George Police Department.

 In December 2009, former Police Chief Scott Uhrig was arrested for sexual misconduct with a child under 15.
 Although the St. George Police Department was disbanded in late 2008, these charges allege that the crimes took place while Uhrig was chief of the department.
 He was ultimately found not guilty.

 Speed Trap Designation

-From the early 1980's to c.
-2011, St. George was known as a speed trap, though the speed trap itself was never able to provide sufficient revenue to pay the city's debts, as reported in May of 2022 by Reason magazine, "...the town was deep in debt even before the speed trap ended—St. George voted 345–128 in favor of dissolution in November 2011."
+From the early 1980s to c.
+2011, St. George was known as a speed trap, though the speed trap itself was never able to provide sufficient revenue to pay the city's debts, as reported in May 2022 by Reason magazine, "...the town was deep in debt even before the speed trap ended—St. George voted 345–128 in favor of dissolution in November 2011."